Common questions

 Scam Shield

-What is Scam Shield? ⌄
+What is Scam Shield?

 Scam Shield is a free tool where you paste any suspicious crypto content: a DM, a website URL, a wallet address, an investment offer, and Sato checks it for red flags.
 It gives you a plain-English verdict and tells you exactly what to watch out for.
 No account needed, always free.

 Someone sent me a DM about a crypto investment.
-Is it a scam? ⌄
+Is it a scam?

 If someone you don't know (or barely know) sent you an unsolicited message about a crypto investment opportunity: especially one promising guaranteed returns, insider signals, or exclusive groups.
 It is almost certainly a scam.
 The most common version is called a "pig butchering scam."
+Paste it in Scam Shield to get a verdict, and do not send any money.

-Can Scam Shield check wallet addresses? ⌄
+Can Scam Shield check wallet addresses?

 About Sato

-How is Sato different from ChatGPT? ⌄
+How is Sato different from ChatGPT?

-What does Sato remember about me? ⌄
+What does Sato remember about me?

 On the free plan, Sato learns your level within a single session but resets when you leave.
 On the Learner plan ($9/month), Sato stores your learning profile: your level, your goals, your tone, and the topics you've already covered.
 This means every conversation builds on the last one.
 You never have to re-explain what you already know.

-What are the XP points and badges for? ⌄
+What are treats and badges for?

 Still have questions?